-As of June 30, 2015, we operated in 31 countries.
+As of June 30, 2016, we operated in 31 countries.
 We sell our products primarily through a direct sales force located throughout the world.
 In the event that we are unable to adequately staff and maintain our foreign operations, we could face difficulties managing our international operations.

-Customers outside the United States accounted for the majority of our total revenue during the fiscal years ended June 30, 2015, 2014 and 2013.
+Customers outside the United States accounted for the majority of our total revenue during the fiscal years ended June 30, 2016, 2015 and 2014.
 We anticipate that revenue from customers outside the United States will continue to account for a significant portion of our total revenue for the foreseeable future.
 Our operating results attributable to operations outside the United States are subject to additional risks, including:

-- unexpected changes in regulatory requirements, tariffs and other barriers, including, for example, sanctions or other regulatory restrictions imposed by the United States or foreign governments; - less effective protection of intellectual property; - requirements of foreign laws and other governmental controls; - delays in the execution of license agreement renewals in the same quarter in which the original agreements expire;

-- difficulties in collecting trade accounts receivable in other countries; - adverse tax consequences; and - the challenges of managing legal disputes in foreign jurisdictions.
+- unexpected changes in regulatory or environmental requirements, tariffs and other barriers, including, for example, changes in climate regulations, sanctions or other regulatory restrictions imposed by the United States or foreign governments; and the effects of the referendum in the United Kingdom relating to leaving the European Union; - less effective protection of intellectual property; - requirements of foreign laws and other governmental controls; - delays in the execution of license agreement renewals in the same quarter in which the original agreements expire; - difficulties in collecting trade accounts receivable in other countries; - · adverse tax consequences; and - the challenges of managing legal disputes in foreign jurisdictions.